 Here Are the Winners of MTV's VMAs

-This year's MTV VMAs are happening now, and in addition to all the outrageous moments and outfits, there are actually awards being handed out tonight.
-The long list of nominees are on tap to get their Moon-people, since, like the MTV Movie and TV awards, the genders have been eliminated from the awards.
-See who's gotten a VMA so far this year and keep checking back as we update.
+The 2017 MTV VMAs went down on Sunday night, and in addition to all the outrageous moments, the crazy outfits, and Taylor Swift's new music video, awards were actually handed out.
+The long list of nominees were on tap to get their Moon-people, since, like the MTV Movie and TV Awards, the genders have been eliminated from the awards.
+See who was lucky enough to nab a VMA this year!

 SONG OF THE SUMMER